Azure/azure-iot-sdk-node/device-samples/getting started/src/device twins/README.md

 {"reported":{"$version":1},"desired":{"$version":1}}
 ```

-You can also view the full device twin from the [Azure Portal](../../../../doc/device-samples/device-twin-with-azure-portal.md) or [Azure IoT Explorer]((../../../../doc/device-samples/device-twin-with-iot-explorer.md)).
+You can view the device twin from the [Azure Portal](../../../../doc/device-samples/device-twin-with-azure-portal.md) or [Azure IoT Explorer]((../../../../doc/device-samples/device-twin-with-iot-explorer.md)).

 ### Recieve desired properties